-Answers from Sandhya Pruthi, M.D.
+Answer From Sandhya Pruthi, M.D.

 The answer to your question isn't straightforward.
 Most abnormalities found on screening mammograms turn out to be insignificant — in other words, not breast cancer — when additional views are completed.

-Another important piece of information in the evaluation of an abnormal mammogram is to find out if you have noticed a new change such as a breast lump or mass, or if your doctor has detected an abnormality during a recent clinical breast examination.
+Another important piece of information in the evaluation of an abnormal mammogram is to find out if you have noticed a new change, such as a breast lump or skin changes, or if your doctor has detected an abnormality during a recent clinical breast examination.

 You may need more mammogram images — sometimes called magnified or compression views — or evaluation with a breast ultrasound.
 After these additional imaging tests, the radiologist will determine whether a biopsy to remove a sample of tissue for testing is recommended.

 Another option may be a short-term follow-up in six months to repeat the breast examination, to assess for stability in the mammogram images and to determine if an additional test, such as a biopsy, is necessary.

 If you're uncomfortable with the radiology report and evaluation, then you may wish to get another opinion at a breast center.

 - Breast cancer screening and diagnosis.
 National Comprehensive Cancer Network. https://www.nccn.org/professionals/physician_gls/default.aspx.
 Accessed Aug.
 19, 2020.

 - Elmore JG.
 Screening for breast cancer: Evidence for effectiveness and harms. https://www.uptodate.com/contents/search.
 Accessed Aug.
 19, 2020.